SohyunOh/SohyunOh/README.md

 ## Rapidfire
-- 🌱 I’m currently learning R
+- 🌱 The team project is currently in progress.

 - 💬 Ask me about me